WordPress/gutenberg/docs/designers-developers/designers/menu-item.md

 # MenuItem

-MenuItem is a component which renders a button intended to be used in combination with the DropdownMenu Component.
+MenuItem is a component which renders a button intended to be used in combination with the DropdownMenu component.

 ![An image of a MenuItem being highlighted inside of a DropdownMenu component](https://wordpress.org/gutenberg/files/2018/11/MenuItem.png)